bjornspockeli/nRF52_peripherals_tutorial/Readme.md

 ### 2. Application Timer

-Goal: Blinking a LED with a busy-wait loop is not a very efficient as you'll keep the CPU running without actually doing anything useful.
+ Blinking a LED with a busy-wait loop is not a very efficient as you'll keep the CPU running without actually doing anything useful.
 A much better approach would be to set up a timer to toggle the LED at a given interval so that the CPU can do meaningful tasks or sleep in between the timer interrupts.

 The Application Timer library provides a user friendly way of using the Real Time Counter 1 (RTC1) peripheral to create multiple timer instances.
 The RTC uses the Low Frequency Clock (LFCLK).
 Most applications keep the LFCLK active at all times and when using one of the Nordic SoftDevices the LFCLK is always active.
 Therefore, there is normally very little extra power consumption associated with using the application timer.
 As the clock is 32.768 kHz and the RTC is 24 bit, the time/tick resolution is limited, but it takes a substantial amount of time before the counter wrap around (from 0xFFFFFF to 0).
 By using the 12 bit (1/x) prescaler the frequency of the RTC can be lowered.